james-waddington/feelings-ui/README.md

 Here a tracking user can record feelings by selecting one of 5 icons
 ### Analysis Screen
 Here an analyst user can analyze sets of data.
 This screen may be different for different project types.

+## User Stories
+As a tracker user, I want to see themed icons for my project

+As a tracker user, I want to be able to record how I feel by selecting one of 5 icons

+As a tracker user, I want to be able to tag my reaction with zero to many tags

+As an analyst user, I want to see summary data for a given project

+As an analyst user, I want to see a view specific to my project

+As an analyst user, I want to filter my results by feeling selected

 ## Decision Notes
 - create-react-app: For rapid development.
 Don't spend more time than necessary on project setup.
 - S3 + Cloudfront hosting: A real project should have some sense of how it will run.
 Deploy to some realistic infrastructure.